Severus of Antioch: Exile and death

 Emperor Justinian, who succeeded his uncle Justin I in 527, held a three-day synod at the Palace of Hormisdas in the spring of 532 at Constantinople to restore unity to the church through dialogue between five Chalcedonians and five or more non-Chalcedonians.
 The emperor invited Severus and promised immunity, however, he chose not to attend on the grounds of age and as he was accused of corruption and bribery, which he vehemently denied.
 In c.
 534, the non-Chalcedonian community faced further division with the separation of the Themistians from the Severians.
-Their leader, Themistius, a deacon at Alexandria, saw himself as defending the Severan view, nevertheless, a new sect was founded after him advocating a more extreme belief of Christ's corruptibility.
-At the invitation of Justinian, in the winter of 534/535, Severus travelled to Constantinople alongside Peter of Apamea and the monk Zooras.
-At this time, Anthimus I of Constantinople, Archbishop of Trebizond, was consecrated Patriarch of Constantinople and refused to affirm the Council of Chalcedon.
+Their leader, Themistius Calonymus, a deacon at Alexandria, saw himself as defending the Severan view, nevertheless, a new sect was founded after him advocating a more extreme belief of Christ's corruptibility.
+At the invitation of Justinian, in the winter of c.
+534, Severus travelled to Constantinople alongside Peter of Apamea and the monk Zooras.
+At this time, Anthimus I of Constantinople, Archbishop of Trebizond, was consecrated the Patriarch of Constantinople and he refused to affirm the Council of Chalcedon.
 Severus successfully convinced Anthimus I to adopt a position in line with himself and Pope Theodosius I of Alexandria.

 Severus' fortunes were quickly overturned as Pope Agapetus I of Rome arrived at Constantinople in March 536.
 Agapetus swayed Justinian to adopt a firm Chalcedonian position and Anthimus I was replaced by Menas of Constantinople.
 Menas held a synod from 2 May to 4 June, at the conclusion of which Severus, Anthimus, Peter of Apamea, and Zooras were excommunicated.
 On 6 August 536, Justinian issued an edict that charged Severus, Anthimus, Peter, and Zooras with Nestorianism and Eutychianism, banned Severus' books, and banished them from the capital and all major cities.
 Severus fled Constantinople with the aid of Empress Theodora and returned to Egypt.
 He resided at the residence of Dorotheus in the city of Sakha until his death on 5 February 538.
 Dorotheus had Severus' body moved to the Zogag Monastery, and the relocation of his body is celebrated on 19 December.

-Manichaeism
+Works

+Severus' known writings were composed in Greek, his native language.
+Through his education in Beirut he acquired proficiency in Latin, allowing him to quote Western chuch fathers like Cyprian of Carthage and Augustine of Hippo.
+However, because his writings were condemend by the emperor in 536, they are better preserved in Syriac translation.
+Although he must have been well exposed Syriac during his time as patriarch, there is no evidence Severus ever learned it.

+Severus' best preserved writings are homilies and theological treatises.
+Although he wrote many letters in Greek, only a few survive in Syriac translation.
+Several hymns attributed to him are found in the Syriac Octoechos and some excerpts of biblical exegesis are foud in various Greek catenae.